 For more than 70 years, we have collaborated with our client organizations to deliver exceptional event programs and experiences, and as a result, we have an unmatched depth and breadth of expertise.

 SmithBucklin VXP℠ is a process designed for executive directors and boards to identify and articulate how a virtual experience fits in with an organization’s long-term event strategy.
-These insights are used to design, market, and monetize a custom virtual experience that addresses a market need or provides a desired solution.
+These insights are used to design, market, monetize, and execute a custom virtual experience that addresses a market need or provides a desired solution.